 I cringe when I hear “rule-based” segments are sitting on top of so-called state-of-the-art campaign engines.
 This is year 2018 A.D.
 It’s the age of abundant data with an ample number of tools and options to harness their true powers.
 And marketers are still making up rules now?
-I know many people are scared of math more than public speaking, but still.
+It's time for marketers to embrace modeling.

-I wonder what most of those rules are made of.
-Recency, certainly.
-But how recent is recent enough?
+I wonder what most of the rules marketers are using are made of.
+Recency?
+Certainly, but how recent is recent enough?

 Frequency?
 Sure, why not?
 The more the merrier, right?
 But in what timeframe?
 Are you counting transactions, orders or items?
 Or just some “events”?

-Actually, if a company is using some RFM data for targeting, that is not so bad.
-At least it’s taking a look at “what actually happened in terms of monetary transactions,” not just clicks and page views, along with basic demographic data.
+Actually, if a company is using some RFM (Recency, Frequency, Monetary Value) data for targeting, that is not so bad.
+At least it’s taking a look at what actually happened in terms of monetary transactions, not just clicks and page views, along with basic demographic data.